-Most of a student's informal sex and relationships education occurs within the family and the school's programme will complement and build on this in cooperation with homes.
-Parents/carers have the right to withdraw their child from some, or all Sex and Relationships Education lessons but not statutory science lessons.
+Most of a student's informal Relationships and Sex Education occurs within the family and the school's programme will complement and build on this in cooperation with homes.
+Parents/carers have the right to withdraw their child from some, or all Relationships and Sex Education lessons but not statutory science lessons.
 If a Parent/carer wishes to withdraw their child they need to send a letter to the Principal, so that he/she can be made aware of the reasons and provide alternative educational arrangements.